 - While riding as a passenger, imagine three seconds of crash avoidance space in front of your car.

 - Notice whether or not the space is free - at no stage should any other vehicle or person be in it.
 Things that could enter your crash avoidance space are called ‘hazards’.

 - Notice also vehicles and pedestrians that could move into your crash avoidance space from the sides.

 - Say to yourself (or to the driver): 'The next hazard that could enter my crash avoidance space is…'

-Detecting hazards is only a first step in being safe.
-Learn about protecting crash avoidance space by using the online driving games.
+Detecting hazards is only an early step in being safe.
+Learn about protecting crash avoidance space by using online driving games.